-In 1926, the Museum voor Communicatie in The Hague acquired a seventeenth-century trunk of letters.
-The trunk once belonged to postmaster Simon de Brienne (born Simon de Veillaume) and his wife, postmistress Marie de Germain, a couple at the heart of Europe’s early modern communication networks.
+In 1926, the Museum voor Communicatie in The Hague (now Sound and Vision The Hague) acquired a seventeenth-century trunk of letters.
+The trunk once belonged to postmaster Simon de Brienne (born Simon de Veillaume) and his wife, postmistress Marie Germain, a couple at the heart of Europe’s early modern communication networks.
 It contains an extraordinary archive, now known as the Brienne Collection: an estimated 2,600 letters sent to The Hague between 1689 and 1706.
 None of these letters was ever delivered to their intended recipient and, in fact, 600 of them still remain unopened.
 The vast majority of the letters originate in France, as Brienne and Germain were jointly responsible for delivering all mail from the French kingdom to The Hague, but the collection also includes a number of letters from regions that fell within their wider remit, in particular Flanders, Brabant, and Geneva.
 As a result, most letters are in French, although the Brienne Collection contains a small number of letters written in English, Dutch, Latin, Spanish, Italian, and Danish.

 Why were the letters never delivered?
 A major obstacle before the invention of postage stamps is that recipients — and not senders – were responsible for postal and delivery charges.
 But if the addressee were deceased or absent, or rejected the letter, no fees could be collected by the postmaster.
 The letters in the Brienne Collection still bear witness to this simple fact: many have scribbled on them in Dutch niet hebben (‘refused’).
 Additionally, a number of letters ended up in The Hague only accidentally.
 Addressed to ‘La Haye en Tourraine’ or ‘La Haye en Flandre’, these letters were mistakenly bundled with those for ‘La Haye en Hollande’ by the French postal services.
 Others did not have The Hague as a final destination, but were addressed to London, Copenhagen, Berlin, Frankfurt, Warsaw, Hamburg, Stockholm, and other European cities.
 Although postmasters usually destroyed such ‘dead letters’, the Briennes preserved them, perhaps in the hope that someone would retrieve the letters — and pay the postage.
 Tellingly, their nickname for the trunk was ‘the piggy bank’ (Dutch: spaarpotje).